joelhawksley/identity/components/slides.md

 ^ Name is Joel

-^ I live in Colorado and work as an...
+^ I live in Boulder, Colorado and...

 ---

 ![40%](img/github.png)

-^ engineer at GitHub
+^ work as an engineer at GitHub

 ---